Churches welcome back congregations in person

-Plainville Baptist Church, one of the first churches in the area to transition to virtual services during the coronavirus pandemic, is bringing its congregation home.
+Plainville Baptist Church, one of the first churches in the area to transition to virtual services during the coronavirus pandemic, has brought its congregation home.

-The church, which had been holding drive-in services in recent weeks along with the online versions, will hold its first indoor service at 10 a.m.
-Sunday.
+The church, which had been holding drive-in services in recent weeks along with the online versions, held its first indoor service Sunday.

 Although churches have been allowed to welcome worshipers back in mid-May under the first phase of the state’s reopening, not all houses of worship had adequate space under the state’s social distancing rules.